nabil34000/schatzhauser/docs/accounts_per_ip.md

 }
 ```

-and then a handler code would be
+The handler code would then be

 ```go
 func (h *RegisterHandler) ServeHTTP(w http.ResponseWriter, r *http.Request) {